 Well, your ear is basically divided into 3 different parts – the outer ear, the middle, and the inner ear.
 And, it is the structure and function of the inner ear of today’s topic.

-If you make a search on the search box of the search engines like, you will get lots of results showing a detailed description regarding the inner ear.
-However, almost all of them will give you information that is hard-to-understand as all of them use biological and scientific terms.
+If you make a search on the search box of the search engines, you will get lots of results showing a detailed description regarding the inner ear.
+However, almost all of them will give you information that is hard to understand as all of them use biological and scientific terms.

 To make it more convenient for you, I have come up with a comprehensive discussion on the structures belong to the inner ear, where I have tried to explain every essential term in an easy-to-understand way.

 Without making any further delay, let’s dive into the discussion on our today’s topic – the inner ear….

 Which of the Following Structures Belong to the Inner Ear?

 First of all, let me be aware of the fact that the term ‘inner ear’ has different other names such as the Auris internal, internal ear, and a labyrinth of the ear.